xrg/openerp-client-web/README.txt

     - Clean & Ergonomic
     - Ajax enabled

-eTiny! is known to work with all major web browsers available today, including Firefox, IE6, IE7, Safari3 and Opera9.
+eTiny is known to work with all major web browsers available today, including Firefox, IE6, IE7, Safari3 and Opera9.

 -------------------------------------------------------------------------------